 Since terms of all loop orders are contained in the sum of these terms, their inclusion is also called ``resummation of logarithms''.
 Usually the resummation is achieved by performing the following three steps (see \figref{fig:eft-approach}):

-\begin{enumerate} \item Construct a Lagrangian of the effective theory and derive a relation between the running parameter of the full and the effective theory by a matching calculation at the $m$-loop level at the high scale $\Qmatch \approx \Lambda$.\footnote{Alternatively one may integrate out the heavy states and derive the Lagrangian of the EFT, from which the relation between the running parameter of the full and the effective theory can be read off.} \item Use ($m+1$)-loop renormalization group running to evolve the parameter of the EFT from the scale $\Qmatch$ to the low-energy scale $\Qlow$.
-In this process the large logarithms are resummed to the \NKLL{m} order. \item Match the parameter of the EFT at the scale $\Qlow$ to observed quantities and compute the observable in question at $m$-loop level. \end{enumerate} In the matching calculation it is crucial to not only take into account all $m$-loop terms but also to consistently truncate the perturbation expansion at the $m$-loop order.
+\begin{enumerate} \item Construct a Lagrangian of the effective theory and derive a relation between the running parameters of the full and the effective theory by a matching calculation at the $m$-loop level at the high scale $\Qmatch \approx \Lambda$.\footnote{Alternatively one may integrate out the heavy states and derive the Lagrangian of the EFT, from which the relation between the running parameters of the full and the effective theory can be read off.} \item Use ($m+1$)-loop renormalization group running to evolve the parameters of the EFT from the scale $\Qmatch$ to the low-energy scale $\Qlow$.
+In this process the large logarithms are resummed to the \NKLL{m} order. \item Match the parameters of the EFT at the scale $\Qlow$ to observed quantities and compute the observable in question at $m$-loop level. \end{enumerate} It is not only crucial to take into account all $m$-loop terms, but it is also important to consistently truncate the perturbation expansion at the $m$-loop order.
 In particular, it is imperative not to include any spurious $(>m)$-loop terms enhanced by large logarithms as this would spoil the correct resummation.
-On the other hand it is allowed to incorporate $m$-loop terms suppressed by $v/\Lambda$ in the $m$-loop matching, i.e.\ to take into account fixed order terms of the form ${\alpha^{m} L^{k} v/\Lambda}$.
+On the other hand it is allowed to incorporate $m$-loop terms suppressed by powers of $v/\Lambda$ in the $m$-loop matching, i.e.\ to take into account fixed order terms of the form ${\alpha^{m} L^{k} v/\Lambda}$.
 In this way the computation of low-energy observables can be improved by power suppressed terms at fixed loop order.
 Note, however, that as long as only running of operators of mass dimension $\leq 4$ is used, power-suppressed large logarithms of the form $L^k v/\Lambda$ are not resummed \cite{Athron:2016fuq}, i.e.~terms of order $\alpha^{n+m} L^{n+(k\leq m)} v/\Lambda$ with $n \geq 1$ are not correctly predicted.
 However, in ref.~\cite{Bagnaschi:2017xid} it was shown that this effect is negligible for the purpose of Higgs pole mass prediction in the relevant parameter space of the MSSM.